-Drexel’s undergraduate Health Sciences program and graduate Physician Assistant (PA) program have partnered to offer an Accelerated Dual-degree BS/MHS Option available to high achieving students enrolled in the Health Sciences program.
+Drexel's undergraduate Health Sciences program and graduate Physician Assistant (PA) program have partnered to offer a BS/MHS Bridge Program for Physician Assistant Option available to high achieving students enrolled in the Health Sciences program.

-The Accelerated BS/MHS PA Option is an accelerated academic track that enables students to complete their Bachelor’s and Master’s degrees in Health Sciences, including sitting for the Physician Assistant National Certifying Exam (PANCE), in 5 ¼ years as opposed to the traditional 6 ¼ years.
+The BS/MHS Bridge Program for Physician Assistant Option is a concentrated academic track that enables students to complete their Bachelor's and Master's degrees in Health Sciences, including sitting for the Physician Assistant National Certifying Exam (PANCE), in 5 ¼ years as opposed to the traditional 6 ¼ years.
 Students pursue a Bachelor of Science degree in Health Sciences during their first three years of study, and a Master of Health Science degree during the final 2 ¼ years of study.

 Drexel's highly regarded Physician Assistant program, founded at the former Hahnemann Medical College and Hospital, is the oldest program in Pennsylvania and one of the largest in the country.
 It is known for attracting a diverse student body, with more than a quarter of trainees coming from minority backgrounds and medically underserved areas.

-The Accelerated BS/MHS Option allows highly qualified students the opportunity to complete an undergraduate degree in Health Sciences and Physician Assistant master's curriculum in 5 ¼ years as opposed to the traditional 6 ¼ years.
-Students meeting all BS/MHS accelerated track requirements are granted an interview with the Drexel Physician Assistant (PA) program in the fall of their junior year.
-Accelerated track students who successfully complete the interview process enter the PA program in the fall of their senior year.
+The BS/MHS Bridge Program for Physician Assistant Option allows highly qualified students the opportunity to complete an undergraduate degree in Health Sciences and Physician Assistant master's curriculum in 5 ¼ years as opposed to the traditional 6 ¼ years.
+Students meeting all BS/MHS Bridge Program track requirements are granted an interview with the Drexel Physician Assistant (PA) program in the fall of their junior year.
+BS/MHS Bridge Program students who have met all Health Science criteria and successfully complete the interview process enter the PA program in the fall of their senior year.

 - Be enrolled in the Drexel Health Sciences Program as a freshman and complete a minimum of 135 quarter credits by the end of junior year.